 The media honors program will help students develop high quality professional portfolios.
 The honors thesis project sequence of individual studies runs the length of an academic year to provide sufficient time for ideas to develop and critically aware work to be produced.
 Students may arrange to work with different faculty advisers each term or may engage a single adviser for the year.
-To be eligible for the honors thesis sequence, taken during the last quarter of their junior year or as a senior, students must have at least a 3.5 GPA in the major and have approval of all the advisers with whom they will work.
-At the end of the spring quarter, all involved media faculty will meet to critique the overall quality of the final thesis work to determine level of distinction.
+To be eligible for the honors thesis sequence, students must have at least a 3.5 GPA in the major and have approval of all the advisers with whom they will work.
+Qualified students may begin their sequence the last quarter of their junior year or during their senior year.
+At the end of the third quarter, all involved media faculty will meet to critique the overall quality of the final thesis work to determine level of distinction.